aihua-li12/Biclustering-SSVD/README.md

 ```
 pip install SSVDpkg_663proj21
 ```
 in the terminal.
-After the installation, in Python, import the functions by
+After the installation, in Python, import the `functions` module by
 ```
 import SSVDpkg_663proj21
 from SSVDpkg_663proj21 import functions